HtheChemist/BitBurnerCentralManager/README.md

 ### Boot.ns - 1.6 GiB *Optional*

 This scripts simply start all other script.
+Can be run with the 'no-server-manager' argument to skip booting the ServerManager.

 ## Why